myronschram/cure-engine-site/public/posts/4-the-science-of-staying-ahead-—-how-we-predict-antigen-escape-and-build-smarter-cars.md

 While this might appear random, it isn’t.
 Under selective pressure from the immune system (especially a focused therapy like CAR T-cells), tumor evolution follows **probabilistic pathways**:

-- Some antigens are more prone to loss due to genomic instability.
+- Some antigens are genetically unstable and prone to mutational loss.
-- Others can be downregulated without affecting the tumor’s survival.
+- Others are non-essential to the tumor and easily downregulated without consequence.
-- Some are co-expressed in ways that enable backup signaling when one is silenced.
+- Certain targets are linked to redundant signaling systems — when one is shut down, others pick up the slack.

 In short: **escape follows patterns** — and patterns can be modeled.